Dirty Work (1998 film): Reception

-Discussed sequel
+Cancelled sequel

-When asked about a sequel in 2018, Macdonald stated "It was an R-rated movie, so we made it that way, then they made it [PG-13], so half the movie had to be cut.
+When discussing a possible sequel to Dirty Work in 2018, Macdonald stated "It was an R-rated movie, so we made it that way, then they made it [PG-13], so half the movie had to be cut.
 So it's hard for me to see it objectively.
 There might be another one coming now, I guess."
 Macdonald did not elaborate further regarding the potential sequel.
 Bob Saget spoke about the sequel in May 2021 in an interview with Kevin Hart on his podcast, "Comedy Gold Minds".
 Hart praised the film's moments and innovations, to which Saget replied, "you want to be in the sequel, we're making it?".
 Hart said he would do a cameo without hesitation, declaring Dirty Work to be one of his favorite movies of all time.
 Macdonald died four months later in September 2021, essentially ending talks of a sequel, followed soon after by Saget’s death in January 2022.

+Home media

+MGM Home Entertainment released the film on DVD and for digital rental/purchase in August, 1999.

+In 2025, Vinegar Syndrome announced that they were releasing a 4K extended cut, based on the original preview audience version of the movie, before 7 minutes of footage were edited out.
+Vinegar Syndrome released a 4K/Blu-ray set containing restored theatrical and extended cuts of the film on July 29, 2025.